 Mexico’s energy policy is aimed at increasing its renewable power generation capacity to 7.5% of its energy mix by 2017 and reducing its carbon emissions by 20% by the year 2020

-Costa Rica has taken a commitment to become carbon neutral by 2021 based on its national strategy on climate change
+Costa Rica has taken a commitment to become carbon neutral by 2021 based on its national strategy on climate change.
 Barbados, with its plans to install solar water heaters in 50 per cent of households by 2025— is on a trajectory to reach this goal even earlier.

 The list is long and rich in examples.